glenc93/dasheeo/README.md

 # Dasheeo

-Dasheeo is a personal customizable dashboard project for homelab environments.
+Dasheeo is a customizable dashboard project for homelab environments.
 Built with Next.js, React, TypeScript, and Material-UI.

 ## Features